NikolaiRadke/Nokolino_diy/linux_uploader/README.md

 ## Repairing a JQ6500 without Windows software

 Strangely, some modules come without the integrated Windows software.
-If you are fond of nice Chinese frontends or have a friend in need without Linux, the tool can fix the module.
+If you have a friend in need without Linux, the tool can fix the module.

 1. Like above, check if the tool is running correctly.
 2. Connect your JQ6500 module to your system with a micro USB cable.
-3. Just type ``` make flash ```.
+3. Just type ``` ./jq6500 -X ```.

 That's it.
 You can now use your module with Windows.